Where to hunt

 If you are in doubt about the status of a particular area, contact your local DELWP office.

-Generally, hunting for game species (during the open season for that species) and pest animals is permitted on licensed Crown land.
+Hunting for game species (during the open season) and pest animals (anytime) is permitted on licensed Crown land.
 However, some exceptions may apply.
-If an area of Crown land is licensed, hunters must obtain the permission of the licensee before using firearms on that area.
-This generally includes areas such as unused roads and water frontages, which may be licensed for grazing or other purposes.
+If an area is licensed under the Land Act 1958, hunters must obtain the permission of the licensee before carrying or using firearms on that area.
+This generally includes areas such as roads and water frontages, which may be under license.
+If an area of Crown land is subject to a license under the Land Act 1958, licensed game hunters do not need to seek permission if they’re travelling through these areas to access other areas of Crown land open to hunting.

-If you are in doubt about the status of a particular area, or require any further information, contact your local DELWP office.
+If you are in doubt about the status of a particular area, or require any further information, contact your local DEECA office.

 Game species in season and pest animals may be hunted on private land provided the hunters have obtained the permission of the landowner/manager.